Veil-Framework/Veil-Evasion/.github/ISSUE_TEMPLATE.md

 ## OS Used - all info (architecture, linux flavor, etc)

-## Pastebin link to error you are encountering
+## Pastebin link to error you are encountering (include console actions you took prior to error)

 ## Expected behavior